skat/rsu-b2b-sample-client-java/README.md

 The second web service is **ModtagMomsangivelseForeloebig**.
 This Web Services submits a draft of the VAT Returns to skat.dk with all the fields you need to fill in.
 The Web Service returns a deep link to skat.dk, where the legal entity can access the submitted VAT Returns and approve it.

+ **ModtagMomsangivelseForeloebig** is as of 2024 also able to accept post declarations of previous VAT returns going three years back (as of current date).
+The service will return a notification code in the response telling if the submitted draft was handled as the initial/first VAT returns draft *or* if it was handled as a post declaration draft adjusting a previously approved VAT returns.
+See the section [Notification codes related to transactions](#notification-codes-related-to-transactions) for futher details on these notification codes.
+This feature enables RSU systems to submit draft adjustements to previous VAT returns.

 The last web service is **MomsangivelseKvitteringHent**.
 This Web Service provide a receipt for the VAT Returns given that the legal entity has approved it.
 This service also includes payment information on how to pay any outstanding balance.

 ### Get access to the APIs